ArmaniAraujo/angular-todo/README.md

 );
 ```
 Alternatively, you can just create your own Users and Todos database, do yo thang bud!
+Note: The application does not have a create-user functionality.
+I just made them myself.
+Make them yourself too.
+Creating a user was not the focus of the application so meh.

 # Workspace Setup